Updated: Jun 18

 In the process of trying to get someone at this church to respond to me, I tried finding a way to contact pastor Matt directly as well.
 While he has a Facebook account, it doesn’t look like he uses it very often at all, and my PM to him has yet to be seen.
 I also couldn’t find a personal email address for him either.

 So while it’s possible that people physically attending this church may be able to walk up and talk to him in person, ask him questions, or discuss concerns regarding the church, I can’t say that this can be done online in any way, shape, or form.
 At least not when I attempted to.

 6. How is your church's doctrinal flexibility and tolerance?
 If a member has a disagreement with the pastor or leadership on a certain doctrine, how is it handled?
 Does the church change its position on doctrines fairly often, if at all?

-Calvary Chapels typically align universally on a list of doctrinal issues, and in my experience with Calvary Chapels, they tend to avoid any debates or arguments when it comes to non-essential or other minor doctrines within Christianity, while the strictness to their own “majors” may vary depending on the pastor at each church.
+Calvary Chapel churches typically align universally on a list of doctrinal issues, and in my experience with Calvary Chapel, they tend to avoid any debates or arguments when it comes to non-essential or other minor doctrines within Christianity, while the strictness to their own “majors” may vary depending on the pastor at each church.

 Again, we won’t know this until we can speak with pastor Matt and he agrees to answer our questions.

 7. Does your church require that its members be baptized?
 What is your church's official position on baptism?

 Once again, we see no hints on the website of this.
 Calvary Chapel churches do not typically believe in baptismal regeneration, and since we see nothing on the website suggesting that they require it for membership, it’s probably safe to assume that they don’t based on what we’ve found with other Calvary Chapels.
 But once again, we can’t know for sure until we dig deeper.

 8. Please describe what a typical service and/or meeting looks like in your church.